tweag/nickel/doc/manual/tutorial.md

 The second part tells us that in the first record in the users list, the field `name` has no value while it should have one.
 This is to be expected as we removed it earlier.

+From Nickel 1.5 and higher, if you are using the Nickel Language Server, you should even see this contract violation being reported in your editor as you type.